This page provides information on our plans for an Electric Forecourt® in Nevendon.

 The Nevendon Electric Forecourt® will provide 36 new rapid and high power charging points making a significant contribution to local electric vehicle infrastructure and support passing traffic on the A132 and A127.

-A scheme that will enable people to transition to electric mobility and contribute to improvements to local air quality.
-The use of 100% renewable energy to help with the transition to a net zero carbon economy.
+A scheme that will enable people to transition to electric mobility and contribute to improvements to local air quality

-On-site renewable electricity generation to power the amenities building.
-A pedestrian friendly, relaxing dwell time environment to ensure customers can make best use of their charging time.
+A pedestrian friendly, relaxing dwell time environment to ensure customers can make best use of their charging time

-The creation of at least five new full-time jobs in a growing sector of the economy.
+The creation of at least nine new, full-time jobs in a growing sector of the economy

 The electric vehicle charging spaces will focus on the fastest vehicle charging capability with charging provision for different vehicle types, including charging provision for contracted fleet vehicles.
 GRIDSERVE rapid and high power charging solutions will address the needs of mass market electric vehicle drivers.